abhirawat03/SnapFix/README.md

 # 🚀 SnapFix

-Scan programming errors from screenshots and get instant, structured fixes using AI.
+SnapFix is a mobile-first debugging tool that converts programming error screenshots into structured, easy-to-understand fixes using AI.

+Instead of manually searching errors, just capture or upload a screenshot and get instant solutions.

 ---